ssantichaivekin/chem-calculator/README.md

 -1271.0
 ```

-Note that these methods return numbers so you can add, subtract, multiply or do anything
-to it as normal.
+Note that these methods return numbers so you can add, subtract, multiply or perform any operations on it as normal.

 ## What is going on behind the scene?

-Some regex parsing and Beautiful Soap webscraping.
+Some regex parsing and BeautifulSoap webscraping.

 ```python
 >>> count_elements('Na2B4O7.10H2O')